 Is Wheat Good For Babies?

 Wheat makes a suitable solid food for babies.
 It is a leading source of starch, energy, and other essential nutrients, such as protein, B-vitamins, dietary fiber, and phytochemicals (1).
-Give them whole wheat flour and its products rather than refined wheat products.
+It is beneficial to give them whole wheat flour and its products rather than refined wheat products.

 However, you need to introduce it at the right age to avoid any unnecessary health issues.